Oxford Bioscience Partners

 Series C in 2012

-Glori Energy is a development stage company focused on enhancing oil recovery from existing well reservoirs without the need for new drilling.
-The company's mission is to safely and efficiently extract billions of barrels of oil that are otherwise trapped.
-To achieve this, Glori partners with oil producers to implement the AEROTM (Activated Environment for Recovery of Oil) System, which significantly boosts oil production.
-This innovative system offers a cost-effective and environmentally friendly solution for recovering previously inaccessible oil, thereby facilitating its entry into the market.
+Glori Energy Inc is a development stage company focused on enhancing oil recovery from existing well reservoirs without the need for new drilling.
+The company collaborates with oil producers to implement its proprietary AEROTM (Activated Environment for Recovery of Oil) System, which aims to significantly boost oil production.
+This innovative system provides a low-cost and environmentally friendly solution for recovering billions of barrels of oil that were previously trapped, thereby facilitating a more sustainable approach to oil extraction.

 CardioFocus